Poison (band): Poison'd! and Live, Raw & Uncut (2007–2009)

 On January 3, 2007, Poison announced on their official MySpace page that they would like their fans to help pick favorite classic rock songs for the new studio album that they are to record.
 The fans replied with suggestions like Lynyrd Skynyrd's "Freebird", Sweet's "The Ballroom Blitz", and AC/DC's "You Shook Me All Night Long", along with Alice Cooper's "Poison".

 During 2007, Poison went on a summer tour with Ratt.
 They released their covers album, now named Poison'd!, on June 5, 2007, through Capitol Records.
 The album entered the Billboard 200 chart at No. 32 and charted at No. 12 on the Top Rock Albums, selling 21,000 copies in its first week.
 The first single, "What I Like About You", featured a music video from the band.
 White Lion was removed from the tour due to legal issues, and Vains of Jenna took their place.
 The August 2 sold-out show in at the Verizon Wireless Amphitheatre St. Louis, Missouri was taped for a live concert DVD and for a HDNet Concert special called: Poison: Live, Raw & Uncut that aired on October 26, 2007, as part of Heavy Metal Halloween.
 The band also appeared that night on the channel's Sound Off with Matt Pinfield.

 The band played at the Rock2Wgtn rock festival in Wellington, New Zealand, on the weekend of March 22–23, 2008.
 The festival also included fellow legendary rockers Kiss, Ozzy Osbourne, Alice Cooper, Whitesnake, and Finnish hard rock act Lordi.

 Poison played at the Sweden Rock Festival 2008.
 The band then went on tour in the summer of 2008 with Sebastian Bach and Dokken.

-Poison live in concert DVD titled Live, Raw & Uncut was released on July 15, 2008, which was filmed in St. Louis, Missouri during the Poison'd tour in 2007.
-This DVD/CD set was initially exclusive to Best Buy stores and includes behind-the-scenes footage as a bonus feature as well as a live audio CD with selections from the concert.
+Poison live in concert DVD titled Live, Raw & Uncut was released on July 15, 2008, which was filmed in St. Louis, during the Poison'd tour in 2007.
+This DVD/CD set was initially exclusive to Best Buy stores and includes behind-the-scenes footage as a bonus feature and as a live audio CD with selections from the concert.
 It sold around 2,400 copies in its first week of release to debut at position No. 8 on Billboard's Top Music Videos chart.
 Also in 2008 a live CD version of the Poison DVD Seven Days Live was released.

 On June 7, 2009, Poison made a special appearance at the 63rd Tony Awards, performing "Nothin' But a Good Time" with the cast of Rock of Ages, which features "Nothin' But a Good Time" as a song in the show.
 As Michaels was exiting the stage, he was struck in the head by a descending set piece and knocked to the ground.
 He suffered a fractured nose and a split lip requiring three stitches.